Thank you for your interest.

 For further information on the Shasta County Grand Jury, click here.
 In addition, you can talk to former or current grand jurors, read prior reports by the Shasta County Grand Jury on this website page, or look at highlighted reports from other county grand juries on the California Grand Jurors Association website here.

 To qualify, you must have been a resident of Shasta County for a least one year prior to service.
 Grand jury service is typically for one year.
-Due to setbacks brought on by COVID, the upcoming term will only last 8 months and begins on Thursday, October 29, 2020.
+The upcoming term will be for one year and begins on or about Thursday, July 1, 2021.

 Save it to your computer, fill it in, and then email the completed form to: